Duchenne muscular dystrophy: Treatment

-There is no cure for any of the muscular dystrophies.
-Several drugs designed to address the root cause are under development, including gene therapy (Microdystrophin), and antisense drugs (Ataluren, Eteplirsen etc.).
-Other medications used include corticosteroids (Deflazacort), calcium channel blockers (Diltiazem) to slow skeletal and cardiac muscle degeneration, anticonvulsants to control seizures and some muscle activity, and immunosuppressants (Vamorolone) to delay damage to dying muscle cells.
-Physical therapy, braces, and corrective surgery may help with some symptoms while assisted ventilation may be required in those with weakness of breathing muscles.
-Outcomes depend on the specific type of disorder.
+Delandistrogene moxeparvovec (Elevidys) is a gene therapy that in June 2023 received United States FDA accelerated approval for the treatment of four and five-year-old children.

+In October 2023, the US Food and Drug Administration (FDA) approved Vamorolone (Agamree) as a Treatment for Duchenne muscular dystrophy.
+Catalyst Pharmaceuticals holds the exclusive North American license and commercial rights.

+In March 2024, the US Food and Drug Administration (FDA) approved givinostat (Duvyzat), an oral medication, to be used in the treatment of Duchenne muscular dystrophy in people aged six years and older.
+Givinostat is the first nonsteroidal drug to receive FDA approval for the treatment of all genetic variants of Duchenne muscular dystrophy.
+Functioning as a histone deacetylase (Histone deacetylase (HDAC) inhibitor, givinostat operates by targeting pathogenic processes within the body, ultimately leading to a reduction in inflammation and muscle loss associated with the disease.

 Prognosis

-Duchenne muscular dystrophy is a rare progressive disease which eventually affects all voluntary muscles and involves the heart and breathing muscles in later stages.
+Duchenne muscular dystrophy is a rare progressive disease that eventually affects all voluntary muscles and involves the heart and breathing muscles in later stages.
 Life expectancy is estimated to be around 25–26, but this varies.
+People born with Duchenne muscular dystrophy after 1990 have a median life expectancy of approximately 28–30.
 With excellent medical care, affected men often live into their 30s.
-David Hatch of Paris, Maine, may have been the oldest person in the world with the disease; he lived to at least the age of 56.
+The oldest surviving person in the world with the disease is 64 years old.

-The most common direct cause of death in people with DMD is respiratory failure.
+The most common direct cause of death in people with Duchenne muscular dystrophy is respiratory failure.
 Complications from treatment, such as mechanical ventilation and tracheotomy procedures, are also a concern.
 The next leading cause of death is cardiac-related conditions such as heart failure brought on by dilated cardiomyopathy.
 With respiratory assistance, the median survival age can reach up to 40.
-In rare cases, people with DMD have been seen to survive into their forties or early fifties, with proper positioning in wheelchairs and beds, and the use of ventilator support (via tracheostomy or mouthpiece), airway clearance, and heart medications.
-Early planning of the required supports for later-life care has shown greater longevity for people with DMD.
+In rare cases, people with Duchenne muscular dystrophy have been seen to survive into their forties or early fifties, with proper positioning in wheelchairs and beds, and the use of ventilator support (via tracheostomy or mouthpiece), airway clearance, and heart medications.
+Early planning of the required supports for later-life care has shown greater longevity for people with Duchenne muscular dystrophy.

 Curiously, in the mdx mouse model of Duchenne muscular dystrophy, the lack of dystrophin is associated with increased calcium levels and skeletal muscle myonecrosis.
 The intrinsic laryngeal muscles (ILMs) are protected and do not undergo myonecrosis.
 ILMs have a calcium regulation system profile suggestive of a better ability to handle calcium changes in comparison to other muscles, and this may provide a mechanistic insight for their unique pathophysiological properties.
 In addition, patients with Duchenne muscular dystrophy also have elevated plasma lipoprotein levels, implying a primary state of dyslipidemia in patients.